nhsconnect/Events-Management/pages/overview/overview_msg_architecture.md

 Onward delivery of event messages to subscribers will be over [Message Exchange for Social Care and Health (MESH)](https://digital.nhs.uk/message-exchange-social-care-health).

+The event messages have a common [Event Header Information](explore_event_header_information.html) structure which allows the receiving system of the event message to identify the patient this event relates to, the type of event message and additional meta data about the event message such as the originating organisation.

 ## Event Message Sequencing

 Neither the NEMS or MESH guarantee that events will be sent to subscribers in the order that they are received by the NEMS via the publish API.
-This is common in eventing systems and the use of sequence numbers and/or timestamps to allow receivers to detect and handle out-of-order messages is best practice.
+This is common in eventing systems and the use of sequence numbers and/or timestamps allows receivers to detect and handle out-of-order messages.

-For subscribers to detect and handle out-of-order messages the NEMS has included in the common event header:
+For subscribers to detect and handle out-of-order messages the NEMS has included in the common event header resources:
 - an optional FHIR instant (time stamp with sub-second accuracy) element which represents the point in time that the change occurred which should be used for ordering messages for processing
 - an optional sequence number, to be assigned by the publisher.
 The sequence number shall be patient and event-type specific and the publisher must increment the sequence number each time a new event of the same type is issued by the same system for the same patient.

-Event type support for out-of-order message handling and which method is the most appropriate to detect an out-of-order message will be set at a national level per event type, as part of the formal event definition.
+Individual event support for out-of-order message handling and which method is the most appropriate to detect an out-of-order message will be set at a national level per event type, as part of the formal event definition.

 ## Event-Lifecycle and Deprecation